rlmic/literate-economic-analysis/README.md

 #### Stata Jupyter Kernel

-The Stata Jupyter Kernel enables using stata directly in jupyter notebooks.
+The Stata Jupyter Kernel enables using Stata directly in jupyter notebooks.
 To install in your local computer directly, open terminal and run:

 ```{shell}